byu-cpe/ecen330/_other/coding_standard.md

 ### 5. Comments
   * **5.1** Comments must be *meaningful*.
 Make sure that your code completely describes your intent.
 If your code is unclear or does not completely describe what is going on, comment accordingly.

-  * **5.2** Each function definition (not declaration), including *main()*, must have a comment header which includes:
+  * **5.2** Each function definition (not declaration), including *main()*, must have a comment header (immediately before the definition) which describes the function purpose/behavior, the arguments, and the return value.
-    - A description of the function (what it does, what has to happen first, etc.).
-    - A list of all of the arguments, their names, and meanings.
-    - A description of the return value and its meaning.

   * **5.3** Each time you create a new scope (when using `{}` braces), there must be a comment associated with it to describe what the code is doing.
 Loops and conditionals, for example, define a new scope.
     - For *if* statements, a comment preceding the *if* is sufficient; you aren't required to add additional comments for *else*/*else if* statements.